Erica Ash: MadTV

 Ash joined the cast of MADtv in 2008 as a featured performer for the 14th season, along with Matt Braunger, Eric Price, and Lauren Pritchard.
 She became the fifth African-American female cast member in the show's history (Debra Wilson, Daniele Gaither, Nicole Randall Johnson, and Daheli Hall were the first four).
-Of the five female African-American cast members, Ash and Hall are the only two who were never promoted to a repertory player.
+Of the five female African-American cast members, Ash and Hall are the only two who were never promoted to the repertory cast due to seasons 13 and 14 being hit with budget cuts that didn't allow new cast members to stay long on the show.
 Ash remained a featured member of the MADtv cast during the show's 14th and final season on FOX.
+As of 2024, Ash is now the first (and, so far, only) deceased cast member of MADtv.